nafeeur/TipCalc/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the app:

 <img src = "https://i.imgur.com/7v6cETW.gif" />

 GIF Created with [EZGIF.com]

-## Notes

-Describe any challenges encountered while building the app.

-Some challenges were encountered during the implementation of the "dark-mode" feature.
-More specifically, trying to pass data from one UIViewer to another.
-However, after spending much time researching, finally was able to implement the feature by using delegate and protocol functionallity.

 ## License

-    Copyright [2021] [Nafeeur Rahman]
+    Copyright 2021 Nafeeur Rahman

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.